Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Methodology

-Due to the large volume of extracted documents, the identification of shared content via manual analysis is a challenging task.
+Initially, we are interested in the shared content across the suspended accounts.
+Due to the large volume of the extracted documents, the identification of shared content via manual analysis is a challenging task.
 To overcome this issue we translate posted documents via text embeddings.
 In our case, we use LaBSE (Language-agnostic BERT Sentence Embedding) \cite{feng2020language} model which allows us to overcome two main issues; the multi-language similarity (since our dataset contains posts from a variety of languages) and the normalization of text length and semantics similarity (embeddings of texts with similar semantics are very close to each other).
-A common approach used to identify similar topics is to use similarity and clustering methods.
+A common approach to identifying similar topics is to use similarity and clustering methods.
 However, this methodology is highly time-consuming, especially in our case with large volumes and high vector dimensionality of the extracted embeddings.
-In order to handle this issue we apply PCA dimensionality reduction.
+To handle this issue we apply PCA dimensionality reduction.

 This procedure reduces vector dimensionality from 768 to only 20 and reduces the complexity of the text clustering.
 The developed vectors are clustered via the cosine similarity clustering algorithm which identifies $\num[group-separator={,}]{48486}$ unique clusters.
-We utilize the centroid of each cluster in order to analyze the text of the shared content.
+We utilize the centroid of each cluster to analyze the text of the shared content.